skysqlinc/skysql-docs/docs/Data loading, Migration/Replicating data from external DB.md

 For additional information about the stored procedures used to configure replication with Replicated Transactions services, see "[SkySQL Replication Helper Procedures for Replicated Transactions](https://mariadb.com/docs/skysql-previous-release/ref/replication-procedures/replicated-transactions/)".

 <aside>
-💡 To configure inbound replication from an external primary server using MySQL 5.7 to your Replicated Transactions service in SkySQL, the following requirements must be met

-GTID (Global Transaction ID) is not supported.
+💡 GTID (Global Transaction ID) is not supported.
 Inbound replication must be configured using the binary log file and position.
 </aside>

 ## 1) Obtain Binary Log File and Position